Online Payment Services Person Paying Online

 Knowing the different kinds of online payments will help you choose the right provider that supports payment methods popular with your customers.

-- Debit/Credit Cards: the most common payment method.
+• Debit/credit cards: These are the most common payment methods.
 It can be used for in-store payments via your POS system or online where the customer inputs the card details into your checkout page.

-- eWallets: it eliminates the need for the customer to carry credit cards or enter card details for online payments.
-A digital wallet lets customers link their bank accounts to their wallet, and payment is with a simple wave or taps on their phone for in-store purchases and one or two clicks for online transactions.
+• eWallets: This method eliminates the need for the customer to carry credit cards or enter card details for online payments.
+A digital wallet lets customers link their bank accounts to their wallet, and payment is with a simple wave or tap on their phone for in-store purchases and one or two clicks for online transactions.

-- Mobile pay: the option is more common in developing countries, and its usage is fueled by the exponential growth in the adoption of smartphones globally.
+• Mobile pay: This option is more common in developing countries, and its usage is fueled by the exponential growth in the adoption of smartphones globally.
 It lets users with internet access pay in-store for goods and services with a banking app, and it is similar to a digital wallet.

 Other numerous advantages are also applicable to both brick-and-mortar and omnichannel businesses including: